Kingdom of Soissons: History

 The Kingdom of Soissons originated in the reign of the Western Emperor Majorian (457–461).
 Majorian appointed Aegidius to be magister militum of the Gallic provinces.
-The remaining Roman territory in Gaul in the northwest was connected with the Roman possessions in the Auvergne, Provence and Languedoc which connected these to Italy.
+The remaining Roman territory in Gaul in the north-west was connected with the Roman possessions in the Auvergne, Provence and Languedoc which connected these to Italy.
 During Majorian's reign, that corridor was annexed by the Germanic tribes now occupying Gaul, thus effectively cutting off Aegidius and his citizens from the Empire.
 Majorian and Aegidius had recovered the Roman position in most of Gaul, but with the death of Majorian in 461 the Roman position in the center and south deteriorated.
-These provinces were annexed by the Visigoths and Burgundians in the years 462-477, which left the remaining Roman territories in Gaul isolated.
+These provinces were annexed by the Visigoths and Burgundians in the years 462–477, which left the remaining Roman territories in Gaul isolated.

 Aegidius was allied with the Alans, and with Childeric I, king of the Salian Franks of Tournai, and helped them defeat the Visigoths at Orléans in 463.
 According to Gregory of Tours, Aegidius even ruled the Franks during Childeric's banishment, but Childeric later returned from exile.
 It is possible that the Groans of the Britons, referring to a Romano-British request for military assistance after the Roman departure from Britain, may have been addressed to Aegidius.

 Aegidius continued to govern until his death in 464.
 His comes, Paulus of Angers, was killed shortly afterwards, possibly on the same campaign.
 At that point Aegidius's son, Syagrius, took his place as ruler.
 Syagrius governed using the title of dux (a provincial military commander), but the neighboring Germanic tribes referred to him as "King of the Romans"; hence one of the nicknames of his enclave.
 In 476, under the rule of Syagrius, the Kingdom of Soissons failed to accept the new rule of Odoacer who had dethroned the Western Emperor earlier that year.
 While both Syagrius and Odoacer sent messengers to the Eastern Roman Empire, the Eastern emperor Zeno chose to offer legitimacy to Odoacer instead of Syagrius.
 The Kingdom of Soissons cut all ties with Italy and had no further recorded contact with the Eastern Roman Empire.
 Even after 476, Syagrius continued to maintain that he was merely governing a Roman province.
-The Domain of Soissons was in fact an independent region.

 Childeric died about 481, and his son Clovis I became the Frankish king.
 Clovis made continual war against Syagrius, and in the end took over all his territory.
 Syagrius lost the final Battle of Soissons in 486; many historians consider this Clovis' greatest victory.
 Syagrius fled to the Visigothic king Alaric II, but the Franks threatened war if Syagrius were not surrendered to them.
 Syagrius was sent back to Clovis, who had him executed in 486 or 487.